 Practicalities for visiting Amboseli National Park

-A visit to Amboseli is easiest to organise from Kenya though few Tanzanian safari companies offer trips to Kenya parks.
-Prices start at about US$250-300 for a private two-day trip for one person, including a night at a lodge just outside the park gates.
+A visit to Amboseli is easiest to organise from Kenya.
+That said, a few Tanzanian safari companies offer trips to Kenya parks too.
+Prices start at about US$250-300 for a private two-day trip for one person.
+This will include a night at a lodge just outside the park gates.

-The dry season of July to October is the best time to visit for the swamps provide one of the few sources of water in the region, so lots of game gather in the park at this time.
-The vegetation is not as thick, so it’s easier to spot wildlife in the undergrowth, and there are fewer mosquitoes too.
+The dry season of July to October is the best time to visit.
+The swamps provide one of the few sources of water in the region.
+As a result, lots of game gather in the park at this time.
+The vegetation is not as thick, so it’s easier to spot wildlife in the undergrowth.
+What’s more, there are fewer mosquitoes too.

-The disadvantages of going at this time is that it’s also the busiest time and prices in the lodges are higher as a result.
+The disadvantages of going at this time is that it’s also the busiest time.
+As a consequence, prices in the lodges are higher as a result.

-There’s a wide range of accommodation from fairly basic tented camps near Kimana Gate, the main eastern entry point into the park, up to the luxury Tortilis Camp, situated on its own private conservancy to the south of the main reserve.
+There’s a wide range of accommodation to choose from.
+Near Kimana Gate, the main eastern entry point into the park, there are several fairly basic tented camps.
+While at the other extreme there’s luxury Tortilis Camp, situated on its own private conservancy south of the main reserve.
 In addition to Kimana, you can also enter the park at Meshanani Gate, 45 minutes from Namanga on the park’s western side.